edwin-adams/Cravate-app/readme.md

 </figure>

 3. To launch the project in local/development mode, run the command `npx expo start`.
-This will compile the application and host it on expo servers and display a QR code through which the application can be accessed using Expo Go app available in Android Playstore and Apple app store.
+Compiling the application and deploying it on Expo servers will generate a QR code.
+This code can be scanned using the Expo Go app, which is accessible from the Android Playstore and Apple app store, to access the application.

 <figure align="center">
   <img src="images/frontend_run.png" alt="Launch react native application" width="600" />